microsoft/CsWinRT/README.md

 ## What's New

 See the [releases page](https://github.com/microsoft/CsWinRT/releases) for the most recent C#/WinRT NuGet releases and updates to the .NET 5 SDK.
-Details on breaking changes and known issues can be found on the release notes page.
+Details on breaking changes and known issues can be found on the releases page.

 ## Related Projects